senzing-garage/g2snapshot/README.md

 ### Installation

-1. Simply place the the following files in a directory of your choice ...
-(Ideally along with poc-viewer.py)
+1. Place the the following files in a directory of your choice:
     - [G2Snapshot.py](G2Snapshot.py)
     - [G2Snapshot-api-only.py](G2Snapshot-api-only.py)